 Ms. Stoudt is responsible for the management and operations of the GHS Research Center.
 She works closely with development and administrative staff to enhance access to GHS collections and diversify holdings.
 Ms. Stoudt holds a master’s in library and information science, with an emphasis on archival studies, from San Jose State University in California.
 Prior to joining GHS she was an archivist at the Bancroft Library at the University of California, Berkeley, an archivist and records management consultant with History Associates Incorporated, and worked in the Special Collections libraries of the University of California in Irvine and San Diego.

-Mrs. Dillard is responsible for the day-to-day reference service operations for the GHS Research Center.
+Mrs. Dillard is responsible for the day-to-day reference service operations for the GHS Research Center as well as the cataloging of rare and non-rare monographs and serials to facilitate their identification, access, and use.
 She holds a master’s degree in library and information studies as well as a bachelor of science in anthropology from Florida State University.
 Prior to joining the GHS, Mrs. Dillard was a Reference and Instructional Services Librarian at Nova Southeastern University’s Alvin Sherman Library in Ft.
 Lauderdale, Florida.
 She also spent six months interning as the Assistant Librarian for the FSU London Study Centre Library in London, United Kingdom.

 Reference AssistantTEL: 912.651.2125, ext.
 151 Email